FraunhoferIOSB/FROST-Server/docs/settings/logging.md

 FROST-Server uses prometheus to gather metrics.
 For the HTTP component, the metrics end point can be made available on the same port as the normal service, or on a separate port.
+If both `useServlet` and `useInternalHttpServer` are false, then metrics gathering is disabled.

 ## Environment variables